 And while I am a work in progress (and will continue to be so until I toddle off to the farm to join my dad and childhood dogs) I’m still someone who also deserves respect and their place in this world.

 Given my long dieting history, I’ve got lots of before and after photos.
-Indeed – ironically – some of my ‘after’ photos eventually come ‘before’ photos. #sadbuttrue
+Indeed – ironically – some of my ‘after’ photos eventually become ‘before’ photos. #sadbuttrue

 So – while I don’t begrudge others’ need to visualise their progress or remind themselves of their ‘journey’ – please someone yell at me if I start doing the ‘before and after’ thing!
 Remind me there is not ‘before and after’, just then and now.